support for Message Of The Day (MOTD)

 Therefore, I think it should/could/might be implemented in a completely different way.
 Maybe like kind of a processor which is executed somehow just after a user logins/binds resource/sends initial presence.
 However, I am not sure if processor would be the most efficient solution in this case.
 I think SM has some hooks for events like resource bind, initial presence, etc... which are used by the clustering strategy.
 Maybe MOTD could be executed from such a method or maybe from the presence plugin.

-#15 Updated by Andrzej Wójcik about 1 month ago
+#15 Updated by Andrzej Wójcik 3 months ago

 Ok, so for now I think that use of